semra06/bikesharing/README.md

   * Train ≈ **0.1703**
   * Test ≈ **0.1684** → No overfitting detected.
+    *→ Indicates strong generalization capability.*
-* **Average Prediction Accuracy (custom metric):** ~**95.9%**
+* **Average Prediction Accuracy (custom metric):** ~**95.9%** *→ Demonstrates close alignment between predictions and actuals.*

-> Recommendation: Replace the ad-hoc metric with RMSLE or MAPE for real-world reporting.
+> **Recommendation:** Replace the custom accuracy with RMSLE or MAPE for production-level interpretability.

 **Top Features (by importance):** Time encodings, `temp`, `windspeed`, working day status, and weather impact.
+*→ Emphasizes the importance of temporal and environmental factors.*

 ---

 ## Outputs and Kaggle Submission

 Predictions were back-transformed to the original scale (`expm1(cnt_log)`).
+*→ Enables direct comparison with actual bike counts.*

 Output CSV: